25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 8. Battleview Orchards Country Market and Bakery – Wemrock Rd, NJ

 Battleview Orchards in Freehold is the oldest strawberry-picking orchard in NJ.
-Established in 1908, the farm is operated and owned by the Applegate family.
-There is a country store that remains open throughout the year.
-It sells fresh vegetables, fruits, baked pies, pastries, bread, apple cider, doughnuts, and gifts.
-PYO crops, including strawberries, peaches, sour cherries, nectarines, pumpkins, and apples, are available.
+Established in 1908, the Applegate family operates and owns the farm.
+The country store remains open throughout the year and sells fresh vegetables, fruits, baked pies, pastries, bread, apple cider, doughnuts, and gifts.
+PYO crops are available, including strawberries, peaches, sour cherries, nectarines, pumpkins, and apples.

 Battleview Orchards Country Market and Bakery